 63 Pages Posted: 7 May 2012 Last revised: 17 Jan 2018

 Date Written: January 1, 2018

-What is the impact of higher publicity in the shorting market on informational efficiency?
-To answer this, we exploit amendments to rules in the U.S. markets which increased the frequency of public dissemination of short-sales from once-a-month to twice-a-month.
-Theoretically, higher publicity can improve or deteriorate informational efficiency.
-We find that, with more frequent disclosure, short-sellers’ information is incorporated into prices faster, improving informational efficiency.
-Efficiency gains are pronounced for stocks with negative information and poor informational environments.
-Consistent with our main findings, we document important market reactions to short-sales announcements, and reductions in short-sellers’ horizon risk and holding periods.
+How does greater public disclosure of arbitrage activity and informed trading affect informational efficiency?
+To answer this, we exploit rule amendments in U.S. securities markets, which increased the frequency of public disclosure of short positions.
+Higher public disclosure can potentially improve or deteriorate informational efficiency.
+We find that with more frequent disclosure, short-sellers’ information is incorporated into prices faster, improving informational efficiency.
+In support of the mechanism driving this result, we document significant market reactions to short interest announcements, suggesting investor learning, and furthermore, we find increases in short-selling activity and reductions in short-sellers’ holding periods with the rule amendments.

 Suggested Citation: Suggested Citation